Expungement Lawyers in Michigan

 A Fresh Start Without a Criminal Record

 Setting aside a felony or misdemeanor conviction can result in better or new employment, housing, restoration of voting rights, and financial opportunities.
-Imagine the relief when your prior conviction is set aside, and you can move forward in life with no criminal record.
+Imagine the relief when a judge sets aside your prior conviction, and you can move forward with no criminal record.
 You will have peace of mind knowing they can truthfully and legally answer “no” when asked whether they have any criminal convictions.
-If you want to learn more about felony or misdemeanor expungement and how LEWIS & DICKSTEIN, P.L.L.C. can help you with that process, contact us today for a free initial consultation.
+If you want to learn more about felony or misdemeanor expungement and how the Michigan expungement lawyers with LEWIS & DICKSTEIN, P.L.L.C. can help you with that process, contact us today for a free initial consultation.

 Unpaid restitution does not prevent a judge from setting aside a conviction; however, the defendant will still be responsible for paying outstanding restitution.